alvisxp/AWS-MLS/MLOPs.md

 	- Notebooks are internet-enabled by default
 		- If disabled, your VPC needs an interface endpoint (PrivateLink) or NAT Gateway, and allow outbound connections, for training and hosting to work.
-	- Training and inference containers are aslo Internet-enabled by default
+	- Training and inference containers are also Internet-enabled by default

 - SageMaker + IAM
 	- User permissions for: